Regulatory takings in the United States: Nollan v. California Coastal Commission

-Dolan
+Dolan v.
+City of Tigard

 In Dolan v.
 City of Tigard, 512 U.S. 374 (1994) the Court evaluated further the degree of the connection required between permit conditions and impacts caused by a development.
 In that case, a business owner sought to expand a plumbing supply store on property adjacent to a floodplain and sought to pave more parking spaces for the store.
 The City of Tigard, Oregon, conditioned the building on the owner creating a public greenway and building a bike path on the land.
 The City justified the conditions as necessary to prevent flooding and traffic congestion.
 The Supreme Court ruled that the city's requirement would be a taking if the City did not show that there was a reasonable relationship between the creation of the greenway and bike path and the impact of the development.
 Moreover, such an exaction had to be roughly proportional to the impact.
 "Without question, had the city simply required petitioner to dedicate a strip of land along Fanno Creek for public use, rather than conditioning the grant of her permit to redevelop her property on such a dedication, a taking would have occurred," the Court held.
 "Such public access would deprive petitioner of the right to exclude others, "one of the most essential sticks in the bundle of rights that are commonly characterized as property."